 The Sunshine 60 building is amongst the most famous and tallest buildings in Japan with 60 floors.
 To get to the observation deck elevators travel 60 metres per second, one of the fastest elevators in the world, taking passengers directly from the lobby to the top floor.
 The two-hundred-and-forty-metre tall Sunshine 60 was the tallest building in Japan until 1991 and has earthquake proof technology.
 As such, Sunshine 60 has a reputable history making the building very famous, even today.

-3 min walk from directly connected Exit 7 of Higashi-Ikebukuro Station on Tokyo Metro Yurakucho Line.
+Higashi-Ikebukuro Station:3 min walk from directly connected Exit 7 Tokyo Metro Yurakucho Line

-3 min walk from Exit 2 of Higashi-Ikebukuro 4-chome Station on Toden Arakawa Line.
+Higashi-Ikebukuro 4-chome Station:3 min walk from Exit 2 Toden Arakawa Line

-8 min walk from East Gate of Ikebukuro Station on JR and Tokyo Metro subway lines.
+Ikebukuro Station:8 min walk from East Gate Tokyo Metro subway lines

 "Ikebukuro station, located in the north of Tokyo, is one of the main commuter hubs in the Yamanote area of Tokyo.
 It is the third busiest station in Japan, shared by the JR lines, the Seibu Ikebukuro line, the Tobu Tojo line and the Tokyo Metro.
 Ikebukuro is a well-known entertainment district, as many large department store chains as well as specialty shops have their flagships stores in Ikebukuro.
 On the commercial side of things, Ikebukuro is home to a wealth of many successful real-estate and recruiting businesses.
 Sunshine 60 building itself is a landmark that constitutes the largest business hub of northern area of Tokyo city, located within 'Sunshine city', an extensive complex with large shopping malls, an aquarium, a planetarium, a theatre, a museum, an observation deck, a hotel and variety of dining options, making this a great place to entertain your important visitors."